edirpedro/jcs4/doc/Documentation.md

 * * *

-> Here you can read some informations about how this library works and the definitions of some elements and ideas.
+> Here you can read some informations about how this plugin works and the definitions of some elements and ideas.
 You can follow this project on [Github](https://github.com/edirpedro/jcs4), open an issue if you found some error, a discussion about a new features, ideas or make a fork.
 I would appreciate if you corrected the documentation files, my English is not so good and probably there are some grammatical errors.
 Sorry about that!

 ## Required files